 - Descriptions of your interactions with the scammer and the instructions you were given

-You are also encouraged to keep original documentation, emails, faxes, and logs of all communications.
+Whenever possible, you should keep original documentation, emails, faxes, and logs of communications.

 - IC3 Public Service Announcement for Older Americans (Video)

 - IC3: A Warning About Technical and Customer Support Fraud